 - Your favorite burger toppings - Lettuce, mayo, onions, bacon, mustard, etc!

-Curry powder and rosemary are my favorite turkey burger seasonings but you can definitely get creative with your preferred seasonings!
-See the "Practical Tips & Recipe Notes" section below for some other suggestions!
+Turkey burgers can handle taking on a lot of flavor — don't be afraid to be bold with your seasoning additions!
+Curry powder and fresh rosemary are my favorite turkey burger seasonings but you can definitely get creative with your preferred seasonings!

 Mixing the seasonings into the ground turkey for these turkey burgers is pretty straightforward.
 You just mix everything together.

-However!
-Overmixing your ground turkey and turkey burger seasonings can result in tough, dense burgers.
+Overmixing your ground turkey and turkey burger seasonings, however, can result in tough, dense burgers.
 Extremely not what we are here for.

 I recommend using your hands for this step, but a bowl scraper or sturdy spoon will work fine too.
 Squish and fold the meat and turkey burger seasonings together in the bowl just until everything is well combined.